Classrooms are available for theory learning and group exercises (close to training laboratories when practice activities are included).

 You will undertake a variety of modules, covering a range of management techniques: Leadership & management in healthcare, quality assurance and compliance, sustainability and environmental control, and professional development.
 You will also conduct a final year project.

-Your course will be delivered across four teaching blocks to coincide with four study weekends held at Eastwood Park.
+Your course will be delivered across four teaching blocks to coincide with four study weekends.
 In the year, 120 credits are delivered across an academic year.

 You need to be in relevant employment and an appropriate job role.